Floquet breathers in a modulated nonlinear lattice: Breathers with

-Although the obtention of ILM for increasing $n_T$ is possible, as $\Omega$ becomes smaller, the upper secondary ILM band $\wb+\Omega$ collides with the upper frequency of the phonon band $\wmax=\sqrt{\wo+2\kappa(1-\cos(\pi))}=\sqrt{\wo+4\kappa}=\wb+\Omega$, or $\Omega=\wmax-\wb$ and $\wb/\Omega\simeq 32.3$.
-Then for $n_t>30$ the upper phonons are excited and a phonobreather\,\cite{archilla-multibreathers2003} with $q=\pi$ profile appears as the background of the ILM, with smaller but comparable amplitude.
-A phonobreather is a periodic solution on a nonlinear system with homogeneous amplitude.
-It is not a phonon as it is not a solution of the linearized system and has a significant amplitude.
+Although obtaining an ILM for increasing $n_T$ is possible, as $\Omega$ becomes smaller, the upper secondary ILM band $\wb+\Omega$ collides with the upper frequency of the phonon band $\wmax=\sqrt{\wo^2+2\kappa(1-\cos(\pi))}=\sqrt{\wo^2+4\kappa}=\wb+\Omega$, or $\Omega=\wmax-\wb$ and $\wb/\Omega\simeq 32.3$, for the values $\wo=1$ and $\kappa=0.0052$.
+Then for $n_T>30$ the upper phonons are excited and a extended wave with $q=\pi$ profile appears as the background of the ILM, with smaller but comparable amplitude, forming a {\em phonobreather}.
+A phonobreather is a periodic solution on a nonlinear system formed by a breather with a background of homogeneous amplitude.
+They were first described by Mar\'in and Aubry.\cite{marinaubry1996,aubry1997,marin-aubry-physicaD119-1998} The background is not a phonon as it is not a solution of the linearized system and has a significant amplitude.
 It can also be described as a nonlinear extended wave.

-The profile of the breather with phonobreather background can be seen in Fig.\,\ref{fig_phonobreather}-(Top) and at the bottom of the same figure, the Fourier spectra, where the colliding of the top of the phonon bands can be seen merging with the ILM bands of upper order, while in Fig.\,\ref{fig_O_wdiv20_fft}-bottom they are well separated.
+The profile of the phonobreather can be seen in Fig.\,\ref{fig_phonobreather}-top, and at the bottom of the same figure, the Fourier spectra, where the colliding of the top of the phonon bands can be seen merging with the ILM bands of upper order, while in Fig.\,\ref{fig_O_wdiv20_fft}-bottom they are well separated.